stride-nyc/remote_retro/README.md

 - [Ensure you have the asdf version manager installed](https://asdf-vm.com/#/core-manage-asdf-vm)
 - Install the project's Node version and Node dependencies by running `bin/install_node_with_dependencies`

+NOTE: The app cannot run locally with node 14.
+Upgrading the .tool-version to node 18 does make the app runnable, but with a lot of errors locally.
+We are working on a long term solution to update the app to node 18.

 #### Google OAuth